micmejia/bible-dump/NKJV/Luke/Luke 6.md

 ###### 1
-Now it happened [^a]on the second Sabbath after the first that He went through the grainfields.
+Now it happened on the second Sabbath after the first that He went through the grainfields.
 And His disciples plucked the heads of grain and ate _them,_ rubbing _them_ in _their_ hands.

 ###### 2
 And some of the Pharisees said to them, "Why are you doing what is not lawful to do on the Sabbath?"